estnltk/estnltk_resources/README.md

             # download url of the resource. zip or gz file. mandatory
             "url": "https://...",

+            # size of the unpacked resource in GB. floating point number. optional.
+            "size": ___,

             # path of the resource inside the resources folder once it has been unpacked.
             # must be unique. mandatory